 Rich in fiber plus an array of power-packed antioxidants, adding mango to your diet can have a big impact on blood sugar levels.
 For example, one study out of Oklahoma actually found that supplementing with mango for 12 weeks significantly reduced blood sugar levels in obese adults.

-Sometimes called “the silent killer,” high blood pressure affects an estimated 70 million American adults, and about one in five is completely unaware that he or she has it.
-High blood pressure places extra strain on the heart, forcing it to work harder to pump blood throughout the body so it can continue to work efficiently.
+Sometimes called “the silent killer,” high blood pressure places extra strain on the heart, forcing it to work harder to pump blood throughout the body so it can continue to work efficiently.

-Mangos are rich in magnesium and potassium, which are two essential nutrients that are absolutely vital when it comes to regulating blood pressure.
+Mangos are rich in potassium, which is absolutely vital when it comes to regulating blood pressure.
 Plus, they’re also naturally low in sodium, a micronutrient that should be limited in those with high blood pressure.

 3. Boosts Brain Health